 The Financial Aid Office is required by federal regulations to calculate a Return to Title IV Funds for all students who withdraw, are dismissed, take a leave of absence, or stop attending before completing the semester.
 The policy applies to all students who discontinue enrollment in all classes, on or after the first day of the semester.

 Title IV financial aid funds are awarded under the assumption that a student will attend the institution for the entire period in which federal assistance is awarded.
 When a student withdraws from all courses for any reason, including medical withdrawals, the student may no longer be eligible for the full amount of Title IV funds they were awarded.
 The return of funds is based upon the premise that students earn their financial aid in proportion to the amount of time in which they are enrolled.
 A pro-rated schedule is used to determine the amount of federal aid a student will have earned at the time of the withdrawal.
 Thus, a student who withdraws in the second week of classes has earned less of their financial aid than a student who withdraws in the seventh week.
 Students who complete more than 60 percent of the semester are considered to have earned 100 percent of their financial aid.

 Based on these federal guidelines, any student who receives federal financial aid and does not complete at least 60% of the semester could be responsible for repaying a portion of the aid they received.
 Students who do not begin attendance must repay all financial aid disbursed for the term.
-Academic policies on withdrawing from the Law School are available in the policy and procedure section of our website.
+Academic policies on withdrawing from the university are available in the University Bulletin.

 The Return of Title IV Funds policy is separate from the university’s refund policy.
 A student who withdraws from the university may be required to return unearned federal aid and still owe LMU for tuition and fees.
 For more information on Loyola Marymount University’s withdrawal policy, please contact the Office of Student Financial Services or visit their website.